 - Think about big, broad topics and fields that you just happen to think are interesting.
 Then start Googling.
 Use Google Scholar to get an idea of what’s going on in that field (you’ll find debates, controversies, and breakthroughs you’ve never heard about).
 Use plain old Google to see what other people are writing about that field.
 Read those stories.
 And start thinking about the questions they don’t answer or the ideas they bring up, but don’t really follow through on pursuing.
 All of that can be starting points for your own story ideas.
 Also read researchers’ websites.
 Some of them are terrible and useless.
 But other times, you’ll find story ideas buried in descriptions of what so-and-so’s lab is doing.

 The best stories to pitch are those that both interest you and seem to be a good fit with the publications you most like to read and/or in which you wish to see your byline.
 It’s really hard to otherwise pin that down for you.
-It’s a good idea to check out the pitch database on this site for some guidance.
+It’s a good idea to check out the TON pitch database for some guidance.
 And, sites like Mediabistro.com offer a database of publications, what they’re looking for from new freelancers and who to pitch.

 When it comes to ideas that other writers aren’t likely to pitch I’ll suggest two methods.
 One is: As you read stories on topics you might be interested in writing, look for sub-topics or facts that are not the main story but that might warrant further investigation.
 And, the best way I’ve found to uncover great stories that no one else is likely to pitch is by cultivating relationships with experts in the field about which you’re interested in writing.
 They’ll have information and be on top of trends that you aren’t likely to find elsewhere.

-- Become an intern: Perhaps the best way to get your first clips is by doing an internship.
+- Become an Intern: Perhaps the best way to get your first clips is by doing an internship.

 - Start Short: Editors aren’t likely to assign a feature to an unknown writer, so start by pitching shorter news stories.
 Online outlets that publish several stories each day are a good bet (for example, ScienceNOW).
 It’s fine to pitch a story based on a journal article, but try to pitch something the editor won’t have already seen.
 Bypass big-name journals like Nature and Science and comb through more obscure publications.
 Or better yet, attend an obscure meeting that won’t be mobbed by journalists and pitch some stories from there.
 But make sure you do your homework.
 You don’t want find out after your pitch has been accepted that everyone in the field thinks your scientist’s research is junk.

-- Pitch what you know: Did you get a Master’s degree in ecology?
+- Pitch What You Know: Did you get a master’s degree in ecology?
 Great, pitch some ecology stories and tell the editor about your background.
 An editor wants to be able to trust that you know what you’re talking about.
 And if you actually know what you’re talking about, you’re more likely to write a compelling pitch.

-- Write a blog post: Sure, the pay may be low (or nonexistent), but so is the bar for getting a pitch accepted.
+- Write a Blog Post: Sure, the pay may be low (or nonexistent), but so is the bar for getting a pitch accepted.
 And a clip is a clip.

-- Be fearless: If you have an amazing story, pitch it.
+- Be Fearless: If you have an amazing story, pitch it.
 Don’t worry about whether you’re a new writer.
 Don’t worry about having few clips.
 Editors have an insatiable appetite for great ideas.
 What’s the worst that can happen?
 (Make sure you read all of TON’s excellent advice on pitching and make use of TON’s pitch database).

 The best kind of stories to pitch as a new science writer are short ones, either 150-or-so-word briefs or 500-or-so-word articles.
 In magazine parlance, these are known as “front-of-book” pieces, since they often appear in the front sections of magazines, while longer features are in the back.

-Short articles such as these are good ways for editors to judge your abilities — your ability to tease out what is most important and what is most interesting about research, your ability to organize ideas in a coherent manner, your ability to come up with an enticing opening — with a safe amount of time and money invested on their part.
+Short articles such as these are good ways for editors to judge your abilities—your ability to tease out what is most important and what is most interesting about research, your ability to organize ideas in a coherent manner, your ability to come up with an enticing opening—with a safe amount of time and money invested on their part.
 Longer pieces, on the other hand, require more editing, more money for the writer, more fact-checking, and probably also photos and graphics, which also require more money.

 It can actually be harder to write 150-word briefs.
 You have to trim stories to the bone, leaving the necessities and no less while still keeping the piece as interesting as possible.